Kinedu/RxPlayBilling/README.md

 Add the dependency
 ```
 dependencies {
-  implementation 'com.github.jorgegil96:RxPlayBilling:1.0.1'
+  implementation 'com.github.jorgegil96:RxPlayBilling:1.0.2'
 }
 ```

 ## Connecting to Google Play
-Before you can use the RxPlayBilling client functions, you must first establish a connection to Google Play:
+Before you can use the RxBillingClient functions, you must first establish a connection to Google Play:
  ```
- rxPlayBilling = RxPlayBilling(context)
+ val rxBillingClient: RxBillingClient = DefaultRxBillingClient(context)
- rxPlayBilling.connect()
+ rxBillingClient.connect()
          .subscribe({ connectionResult ->
              when (connectionResult) {
                  ConnectionResult.Success -> {